Franciscojs01/Franciscojs01/README.md

 ### About me 👋

-Welcome!, my name is francisco josé da silva mendes, I'm majoring in science and technology, always trying to improve myself.
+Welcome!, my name is francisco josé da silva mendes, I'm majoring in science and technology, always improving myself.

 - I'm learning POO and Git.